awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 ### Processing Step<a name="step-type-processing"></a>

-You use a processing step to create a processing job for data processing\.
+Use a processing step to create a processing job for data processing\.
 For more information on processing jobs, see [Process Data and Evaluate Models](https://docs.aws.amazon.com/sagemaker/latest/dg/processing-job.html)\.

 A processing step requires a processor, a Python script that defines the processing code, outputs for processing, and job arguments\.
 The following example shows how to create a `ProcessingStep` definition\.
-For more information on processing step requirements, see the [sagemaker\.workflow\.steps\.ProcessingStep](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.steps.ProcessingStep) documentation\.

 ```
 from sagemaker.sklearn.processing import SKLearnProcessor